cazala/synaptic/README.md

 - Layer.connectionType.ALL_TO_ALL
 - Layer.connectionType.ONE_TO_ONE

-If you make a one-to-one connection, both layers must have **the same size**.
+If not specified, the connection type is always `Layer.connectionType.ALL_TO_ALL.`If you make a one-to-one connection, both layers must have **the same size**.

 The method **project** returns a `LayerConnection` object, that can be gated by another layer.